-We believe that establishing competitive benefit packages for our employees is an important factor in attracting and retaining highly qualified personnel.
 We maintain broad-based benefits that are provided to all employees, including medical, dental and vision insurance, group life insurance, accidental death and dismemberment insurance, long- and short-term disability insurance, and a 401(k) retirement plan.
 We also offer an employee stock purchase plan, the details of which are described in the "Additional Narrative Disclosure" section of this proxy statement.
 All of our executives are eligible to participate in all of our employee benefit plans, in each case on the same basis as other employees.
 In addition, our compensation talent and strategy committee and board of directors has adopted for implementation beginning in 2021 a non-qualified deferred compensation plan, in which a select group of highly compensated employees (within the meaning of the Employee Retirement Income Security Act of 1974, as amended, or ERISA), including our NEOs, and members of our board of directors may participate.
 This same group of employees and directors is also eligible to defer settlement of future RSU awards.
+This plan is described in further detail in the "Additional Narrative Disclosure" section of this proxy statement.
 The compensation and talent strategy committee in its discretion may revise, amend or add to an NEO's benefits and perquisites if it deems it advisable.